 Since opening our doors in early 2006, Toriizaka Art has welcomed thousands of guests into our modest gallery space in central Tokyo.
 The gallery features a diverse selection of exceptional art, primarily from Vietnam.
 We work with each artist to chose pieces we believe represent their finest works and while we don’t claim to be experts at predicting the future value or appreciation of various artists or specific pieces, we have been told time and time again that our pieces are of outstanding quality.

 Most of our patrons have come to us by word of mouth and many have become friends.
 We welcome everyone who has an interest in the visual arts to come by to browse and enjoy the collection.
-Although many of our sales continue to be to Tokyo residents who are able to come to view the art in person, recommendations from our clients have resulted in more than fifty percent of our sales being sent to collectors around the world.
+Although many of our sales (during our time in Tokyo) were to Tokyo residents who were able to come to view the art in person, recommendations from our clients resulted in more than fifty percent of our sales being sent to collectors around the world.

 We hold a number of benefit exhibitions annually supporting non-profit educational organizations and regularly support initiatives in our community associated with local charities.

 In addition to representing Vietnamese artists in our salon style home gallery, we curated the exhibitions at the ANA InterContinental Tokyo over the past seven years.
 The hotel exhibitions were Japan themed and featured contemporary Japanese and foreign artists.
 We recently passed this opportunity on to Noriko Kashiwagi and wish her all the best as she continues in our footsteps.